 .
 Insertion sort also has fewer swaps than bubble sort, so it wins this battle.

 I hope that this post has been helpful and that you feel confident about understanding the pros and cons of insertion sort, as well as how the algorithm functions.
-If you're still itching for more, I recommend checking out the wikipedia page for insertion sort.
+If you're still itching for more, I recommend checking out the wikipedia page for more on the insertion sort algorithm.